kubevirt/kubevirt.github.io/_posts/2020-03-22-Live-migration.md

 As a briefing on the above data:

 - `LiveMigrate` needs to be enabled on KubeVirt as a feature gate.
-- `LiveMigrate` will add status to the VMI object indicating if it's candidate or not and if so, which mode to use (Block or Live)
+- `LiveMigrate` will add status to the VMI object indicating if it's a candidate or not and if so, which mode to use (Block or Live)
   - Based on the storage backend and other conditions, it will enable `LiveMigration` or just `BlockMigration`.

 ## References